osuAkatsuki/bancho.py/README.md

-mostly my baby and i really want to get the master implementation as close to perfection as i can. if you're a dev and want to contribute, i'd strongly recommend forking the repository and playing around on a server of your own, this is how all previous high quality contributions have come into fruitition.
+mostly my baby and i really want to get the master implementation as close to perfection as i can. if you're a dev and want to contribute, i'd strongly recommend forking the repository and playing around on a server of your own, this is how all previous high quality contributions have come into fruition.

 there is currently no official frontend project for gulag. the most serious attempt to date is [gulag-web](https://github.com/Varkaria/gulag-web), though